BGforgeNet/bg2-tweaks-and-tricks/docs/convenience.md

 - Saerileth
 - Shar-Teel (BG1NPC)

+This is maintained on best-effort basis, and likely not comprehensive.
+If your love interest still turns you away, make reports.
+It is quite possible that you'll still experience romance breakage, so if you're not prepared to deal with it, don't cheat.

-**Beware** that if you install this, and then hit **any** bug with such character, you'll likely get no support from the corresponding mod authors, only be ridiculed and chased away instead. **You've been warned.**
+**Beware** that if you install this component, and then hit **any** bug with such character, you'll likely get no support from the corresponding mod authors, only be ridiculed and chased away instead. **You've been warned.**

 ### Disable intro movies